dms-vep/CHIKV-181-25-E-DMS/README.md

-# Deep mutational scanning of CHIKV 181/25 envelope protein
+# Pseudovirus deep mutational scanning of the CHIKV envelope proteins (181/25 strain)
-Experiment by Xiaohui Ju and analysis helped by Will Hannon, Caelan Radford and Jesse Bloom.
+Study led by Xiaohui Ju in the [Bloom lab](https://jbloomlab.org/).

 See [https://dms-vep.org/CHIKV-181-25-E-DMS/](https://dms-vep.org/CHIKV-181-25-E-DMS/) for the interactive HTML results of this pipeline.